 A no foreign transaction fee card is exactly as it sounds: a credit card that doesn’t apply a fee for foreign transactions.
 The key, though, is understanding what constitutes a ‘transaction’.
 In this context, a transaction is any time you use your card to make a purchase.
 You might fairly assume that it’s also free to withdraw cash from a foreign ATM with such a card, but this is almost never the case.
-There is usually a cash advance fee – and a minimum charge applied, regardless of how much you withdraw – and sometimes an enhanced APR rate is payable, and payable immediately.
+There is usually a cash advance fee and a minimum charge applied, regardless of how much you withdraw.
+Sometimes an enhanced APR rate is payable, and payable immediately.

-The ‘no foreign transaction fee’ offering by credit card issuers is almost always caveated with ‘when made in the local currency’.
+The ‘no foreign transaction fee’ offered by credit card issuers is almost always offered with the stipulation ‘when made in the local currency’.
 It is important to remember that when you use your credit card abroad, and you are asked whether you want to carry out the transaction in sterling or the local currency, that you choose the latter.
 If you choose sterling, the merchant will not only apply their own (less favourable) conversion rate, but you’ll also be smacked with a fee from your credit card issuer.

 Section 75 purchase protection – for goods and services valued between £100 and £30,000 – can be extremely useful when travelling abroad, as it’ll likely be much harder to return faulty goods once you’re back home.

 Not charging a foreign transaction fee is just one of many benefits that a credit card issuer can offer you.
 Some no foreign transaction fee cards can also be used as a balance transfer card or cashback card.
 However, you should watch out for surprise fees and charges that can quickly wipe the benefits from shopping easily abroad.